IBUunibe/ML_SummerSchool_2024/README.md

 - **Introduction to Advanced ML Techniques**
   - Gain an overview of advanced machine learning methods including random forests, boosting, bagging, and neural networks.

-- **Practical 6: Random Forests**
+- **Practical 6: Work on your own project**
-  - Learn how to implement and evaluate random forests for classification and regression tasks.
+  - Learn how to implement and evaluate a ML pipeline

-- **Practical 7: Boosting Techniques**
-  - Understand the concept of boosting and how it can improve model performance.
-  - Apply boosting algorithms to various datasets.

-- **Practical 8: Neural Networks**
-  - Get introduced to the basics of neural networks.
-  - Build simple neural network models for predictive tasks.

 ## Prerequisites
 - Basic knowledge of R programming.